microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/06-PuttingItTogether.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Tasks</b></p>

 1. List out the possible technologies and processes that could potentially be used in a solution.
+>Hint: For the security challenges, you might consider leveraging the Azure SQL Security Best Practices Playbook that's available in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-security-best-practice).
 1. Using a decision matrix or some other decision process, select technologies and processes that will make up your preliminary solution.
 1. Create a presentation (can use PowerPoint, a flipchart, or a document) that presents your project goals and constraints, as well as the recommended solution.

 <p style="border-bottom: 1px solid lightgrey;"></p>